ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

     </font></summary>
     <p><font color="black">

-Mark 176 was identified (the 'found left boundary mark' is inclusive, the 'found right boundary mark' is exclusive), and therefore all 8192 rows from granule 176 (which starts at row 1.441.792 - we will see that later on in this article) are then streamed into ClickHouse in order to find the actual rows with a UserID column value of <font face = "monospace">749927693</font>.
+Mark 176 was identified (the 'found left boundary mark' is inclusive, the 'found right boundary mark' is exclusive), and therefore all 8192 rows from granule 176 (which starts at row 1.441.792 - we will see that later on in this guide) are then streamed into ClickHouse in order to find the actual rows with a UserID column value of <font face = "monospace">749927693</font>.
 </font></p>
 </details>